-The new frontier of cruise ships?
-Luxury and comfort even when travelling to the most adventurous and remote places on the planet.
-It is possible thanks to the new “Expedition” ships.
-And here we are.
-Last year, after taking part in the construction of the first “expedition” by Viking shipyards, the Octanis, we concluded work on her twin, the Polaris.
+The new frontiers of cruising?
+Luxury and comfort even during adventurous journeys to the most remote places on the planet.
+It’s made possible through the new “Expedition” ships.
+And we are part of it.
+After being involved in the construction of the ship Octantis, Viking’s first “expedition” vessel, last year, we have also completed the work for its sister ship, Polaris.

-The delivery ceremony took place in the Vard shipyard, Fincantieri’s group in Søvik in Norway.
-Just like her sister vessel Octantis, this ship can accommodate up to 378 guests and is Polar Class 6 certified, allowing expeditions to the polar regions.
-Thanks to its particular size and structures, it can navigate in remote areas and along the bays and fjords of the St. Lawrence River in Canada.
+The delivery ceremony occurred in Norway at the Vard Søvik shipyard, a Fincantieri company.
+Like its sister ship Octantis, this vessel can accommodate up to 378 guests and is equipped with Polar Class 6 certification, allowing expeditions in polar regions.
+Its special size and structures will enable it to navigate in remote areas along the bays and fjords of the St. Lawrence River in Canada.

 Scandinavian design for polar adventures

-The ship was designed by the same team of architects and engineers of the Viking ocean fleet, respecting the classic Scandinavian design with its intimate environments and superb attention to detail.
-It is precisely this at Naval Interior, thanks to our advanced construction technologies combined with our artisan knowledge, that we have applied with passion for creating the main environments.
-Some of the entrance areas are ours (Tender Embarkation, Entrance Hall and Expedition Central, the restaurants, such as (The Restaurant, Private Dining and Manfredi’s) and the living room, with Mamsen’s and the Library.
+The ship was designed by the same team of architects and engineers from Viking’s ocean fleet, adhering to the classic Scandinavian design principles, with intimate spaces and meticulous attention to detail.
+Thanks to our advanced construction technologies and artisanal expertise, Naval Interior passionately applied these principles to create its main spaces.
+We are responsible for several entrance areas (Tender Embarkation, Entrance Hall, and Expedition Central), restaurants (such as The Restaurant, Private Dining, and Manfredi’s), and the living room, with Mamsen’s and the Library.

-Octantis and Polaris inaugurate a new way of cruising the seas: exploring the most remote areas of the planet, such as the polar regions, and enjoying the relaxation and tranquillity of a classic ocean cruise liner at the same time.
-Thanks to the construction technologies applied, these ships can, in fact, guarantee maximum handling and stability even in rough seas; thanks to the lead bows, the elongated hulls and the advanced stabilizers allow the vessels to glide on the waves reducing roll when moored while the reinforced hulls maintain safety even when exploring the ice.
-At the same time, the care of the interior furnishings, the pleasantness of the rooms and the elegant atmosphere allow you to enjoy the adventure in complete relaxation.
+Octantis and Polaris inaugurate a new way of cruising: exploring the planet’s most remote areas, such as the polar regions, while enjoying the relaxation and tranquillity of a classic ocean cruise.
+These ships can guarantee maximum maneuverability and stability even in rough seas thanks to their construction technologies.
+The bulbous bows, elongated hulls, and advanced stabilisers allow the vessels to glide over the waves, reducing rolling motion, while the reinforced hulls ensure safety even during ice exploration.
+At the same time, the care given to the interior furnishings, the pleasantness of the spaces, and the elegant atmosphere allows passengers to enjoy the adventure in complete relaxation.

-One of the most interesting environments created for Viking Polaris by Naval Interior is the Library, located on deck 5, next to the Upper-Level Explorer’s Lounge.
-The Library, graced by our shelves, has been curated by the prestigious London Library of Heywood Hill and the University of Cambridge (Scott Polar Research Institute) and contains volumes on polar explorations that allow you to enrich and improve upon your adventurous experience for total immersion in the mood of the trip.
+One of the most interesting spaces Naval Interior for Viking Polaris created is the Library on Deck 5, adjacent to the Explorer’s Lounge Upper Level.
+The library, hosted on our shelves, was curated by the prestigious London bookstore Heywood Hill and the University of Cambridge’s Scott Polar Research Institute.
+It contains volumes on polar exploration, enriching and enhancing the adventurous experience for a total immersion in the travel mood.